 Deputy Director for Programs

-Daniel Glasson serves as the Deputy Director for Compliance and Integration at the Office of Economic Adjustment.
-He oversees all matters of compliance related to grants, budget, contracting, and office operations.
-With OEA since 2006, he previously served as the Program Director for Community Investment.
+Daniel Glasson serves as the Deputy Director for Programs and ensures effective and compliant delivery of OEA programs of assistance across its stakeholders.
+With OEA since 2006, he previously served as the Program Director for Community Investment, a Project Manager, and a Presidential Management Fellow.
 He brings more than 20 years’ experience in the public and private sectors in public administration, economic development, and urban planning in the U.S., Europe and Africa.
-Dan holds a Master of Urban Planning degree and a Certificate in Russian and East European Studies from the University of Michigan, Bachelor of Arts degrees in Economics and Environmental Studies from Case Western Reserve University, and is a Fulbright Scholar Alumnus.
+Dan holds a Master of Urban Planning and a Certificate in Russian and East European Studies from the University of Michigan, Bachelor of Arts degrees in Economics and Environmental Studies from Case Western Reserve University and is a Fulbright Scholar Alumnus.

 Program Director for Intergovernmental Affairs